-It is important not just to fly from one fundraising scheme to the next.
+It is essential not just to fly from one fundraising scheme to the next.
 Develop a written plan that states how much you need to raise, from what sources, and how you will do it.

-Don't worry, you can revise the plan as you go along.
+Don't worry; you can revise the plan as you go along.
 Not all of your ideas will work out, or you may find new sources along the way.

 Start with your current programs and funding.
-Is that amount of money covered or is there a gap?
+Is that amount of money covered, or is there a gap?
 Do you want to do more but lack the funds?